 It's in the mold of a standard wartime potboiler, with that realization and growing sense of unity bringing together a disintegrating couple.
 Writer-star Jan de Hartog (best known to the English-speaking world as the writer of THE FOUR-POSTER) is a lawyer, although he would have been happier going to sea like his father and grandfather.
 Lily Bouwmeester is his fluttery wife who falls for a caddish actor, until the standard patriotic speech at the end.

-If, like me, you've seen this movie from many national cinemas (American, Canadian, British, German, Russian and Japanese), this Dutch version is most interesting when it shows scenes that are typically Dutch, There is an exchange between two characters that is particularly and understatedly emotional.
+If, like me, you've seen this movie from many national cinemas (American, Canadian, British, German, Russian and Japanese), this Dutch version is most interesting when it shows scenes that are peculiarly Dutch.
+There is an exchange between two characters that is particularly and understatedly emotional.
 The sailors are helping a farm girl carry away some beloved keepsakes before they cut the dikes and let the sea flood the land.
 One of the sailors talks about the farm he grew up on and how it broke his grandfather's heart to see them cut down his orchard.

 The Dutch have battled the sea for more than a thousand tears, taking land from it to grow their own country.
 If they had to give that land back to the sea for a while, well, an old enemy like that becomes a friend in a peculiar way.

 In the end, if you're a fan of old movies, you've probably seen dozens like this.
 After a while they seem much the same.
-American ones are about the different nationalities; the British ones are about the different classes; the Japanese ones are about how everyone needs to sacrifice and the Russian ones are the bloodiest -- they show the heroic Russians pointing the gun and shooting the dastardly Nazis in one frame -- but this one shows so well the particular attitudes of the Dutch that it is worth your time.
+Oh, the American ones are about the different nationalities; the British ones are about the different classes; the Japanese ones are about how everyone needs to sacrifice and the Russian ones are the bloodiest -- they show the heroic Russians pointing the gun and shooting the dastardly Nazis in the same frame -- but this one shows so well the particular attitudes of the Dutch that it is worth your time.

 1 of 1 people found this review helpful.